miket1113/DND-5E-text-based-game/README.md

 # DnD-5E-text-based-game

-A text based DnD game made in C
+A text based DnD game made in RUBY

 This project will be in work for a VERY long time.
 It will mainly start out as vanilla DnD and may move into home brew